VrushaliSoni9824/rides-android-assignment-ibm/README.md

 - Carbon emissions estimation based on vehicle mileage.
 - Unit tests for input validation and carbon emissions logic.

+### Additional Requirements
+The code for the following features can be found in the `feature/additional_requirement` branch:
+1. Composable view separation
+2. Light/Dark theme
+3. Broadcast receiver for internet connectivity
+4. Orientation-related changes
+5. Unit tests
+6. Validations
+7. Graph for carbon emissions

 ## Technologies Used

 - **Kotlin**: Language for Android development.